Patient-Centered Programs

 In the prototype phase, RAWF is developing an app is designed to capture data, provide real-time calculations and assist with the care management of arginine vasopressin deficiency and other diseases that require similar data logging.

-A proposed project is to create an online resource for information and to answer commonly asked questions about craniopharyngioma.
+RAWF is currently working to develop a comprehensive online resource for information and to answer commonly asked questions about craniopharyngioma.
 Diagnosis of this tumor and management of care in the aftermath is daunting.
 There is currently no comprehensive resource that takes a deep dive into the common issues.
 This hub will be built on the WordPress platform and will provide an overview of treatment options, leading treating hospitals and physicians, current therapies including off-label options and prescribing doctors and a survivors’ spotlight highlighting success stories of patients.
-The hub will be phase two after phase one redevelopment of the Raymond A. Wood Foundation website.
+The navigator is expected to launch by the end of 2024.

 Support Our Programs